jamiebergen/meeting-timezones/README.md

 ## WordPress Plugin Setup

-* Once the plugin is activated its interface is accessed via Admin -> Tools -> Meeting Timezones.
+* Once the plugin is activated, its interface can be accessed via Admin -> Tools -> Meeting Timezones.
 * In order for individuals to appear in the Meeting Timezones admin interface, they must be added to the site as users, and their timezones must be set from their user profile page (Admin -> Users -> Select user to update).

 ## Built With